Company Logo - Home Link

 Continue along Coliseum until you reach the next block’s last building on the right.

-16. Eustis/ Sandra Bullock Residence - 2627 Coliseum St.
+17. Koch-Mays House - 2627 Coliseum St.

 It is not a practical style of architecture in a part of the country that gets as warm as New Orleans does.

-It was designed by Architect William Freret for James Eustis, a one-time U.S. Senator.
+It was designed by architect William Freret for James Eustis, a one-time U.S. Senator.

 People flock to the home hoping for a sighting, but she’s rarely here.

-She does allow other celebrities to stay inside, though, so you never know who might come out of the front gate.
+She does allow other celebrities to stay though, so you never know who might come out of the front gate.

 This house (Nolan House) was one of the main shooting locations for the film The Curious Case of Benjamin Button, featuring Brad Pitt – and also the one the film had to fight hardest to secure.